Best Restaurants in Anguilla?

-I love their logo “Celebrate Life”.
-We often head to David and Vida’s (hence Da’Vida) bar on Wednesdays for sunset and Happy Hour.
+David and Vida’s (hence Da’Vida) bar is great on Wednesdays for sunset and Happy Hour.
 The open-air restaurant is sophisticated (entrees $28 to $50) with wonderful views.
 Located less than 10 mins from the Bird of Paradise on Crocus Bay.

-Having dinner in Veya is like having dinner in a “treehouse”.
 In 2006, Jerry and Carrie sold their restaurant “Empire” in Carlyle, Pennsylvania, and moved to Anguilla with their children.
 Carrie, a graduate of The Culinary Institute of America in Hyde Park, New York, calls her food the “cuisine of the sun, a fusion of exotic flavors from the hot spots around the globe”.
-My favorite has always been her Colombo Spiced Duck Breast ($40) preceded by her goat cheese salad with candied papaya, toasted almonds and pumpkin vinaigrette ($15).
 The Veya Tasting Menu ($95) with five of the chef’s current favorites is a real treat.
 Located on the hill on the way to Sandy Ground about 10-15 minutes from the Bird of Paradise.

-Melinda and Bob have been coming to Anguilla almost as long as we have.
+Melinda and Bob have been coming to Anguilla for years.
 They took “a trip to the beach”, the title of one of their books, returned home, sold their business and moved to Anguilla.
-I have her cookbooks and every Thanksgiving I serve Melinda’s Caribbean corn bread with pineapple and monterey jack cheese.
-It took a while, and there was a lot of chocolate that ended up on my kitchen ceiling, but I’ve perfected her cracked coconut ice cream dessert ($14).
 The best value is Blanchard’s 3-course Prix Fixe Menu ($49).

 The ambiance is classy beach cottage set back off of Mead’s Bay.
 Located about 20 mins from Bird of Paradise.